 New to bibliometrics? - MyRI (My Research Impact) is a suite of online tutorials covering bibliometrics topics including how to calculate your H-Index, citation analysis tools, Journal Citation Reports and more.
 An online resource called the Metrics Toolkit explains how different metrics are calculated, what their limitations are and provides appropriate and inappropriate use cases.

 To assess the impact of a particular journal Stirling University provides access to Journal Citation Reports.
 This is a tool for journal evaluation, using information drawn from over 8,400 journals.
 There are two editions, published annually: science and social science.
-See the A-Z list for more information.
 See online learning resources for JCR.

 Part of the Web of Science service, Essential Science Indicators provides access to a wide range of science performance statistics and trends including citation data.